ldenison/kgroups/README.md

 ```
 node app/app.js
 ```
 The server will begin listening on the configured port.
 To access the application, open it up in a browser.
-Accessing /client will provide you with an unoptimized client application.
+Accessing /client will provide you with an un-built client application, generally useful for coding / testing.
 Navigating to the root will provide you with the built client.
 You can build a new client from source by issuing the following command.

 ```
 grunt build